 By Sam Yang - Get similar updates here

 It takes a lot of creativity to be angry and miserable.
-I can't use up misery, I'll always have more.
-If you were to compare me to a pressure cooker; as pressure builds, I vent the pressure out, things calm down, and go back to normal.
+You can't use up misery, you'll always have more.
+If you were to compare misery to a pressure cooker; as pressure builds, you vent the pressure out, things calm down and go back to normal.
 This makes sense symbolically, but it's a faulty comparison.
-I as a sentient human being am wonderfully more elaborate than a nonsentient device.
-If I were addicted to drugs, more drugs would only perpetuate more drug use.
-I wouldn't exhaust my want of it.
-It may temporarily relieve some anxiety, but it does not give me any long-term solutions to keep me resilient.
+You as a sentient being are wonderfully more elaborate than a nonsentient device.
+If you were addicted to drugs, more drugs would only perpetuate more drug use.
+You wouldn't exhaust your want of it.
+It may temporarily relieve some anxiety, but it does not give you any long-term solutions to stay resilient.
+In fact, doing more would only further embed that habit into your psyche.
 Writer and poet Maya Angelou said, "You can’t use up creativity.
 The more you use, the more you have.”
 With that same logic, you can't use up misery.
 The more you use, the more you have.

 If I Dislike My Job...